RedHatInsights/insights-frontend-storybook/src/docs/uxd/alertsNotifications/DOC.md

 **A process that takes time, and must complete before proceeding** Show progress indicator as an additional screen in the modal.
-At the end of the progress, close the modal automatically and show an inline notification (see below for more information) If failure, see error state below.
+At the end of the progress indicator, close the modal automatically and show an inline notification (see below for more information)
+If failure, see error state below.
 ![Progress indicator in modal wizard](https://github.com/RedHatInsights/insights-frontend-storybook/blob/master/src/docs/uxd/img/progressIndicatorWizard.png?raw=true)
 *Progress indicator in modal wizard*